rain1017/quick-pomelo/README.md

 ###	Area Server
 * Container of areas.
 One server can load multiple areas depend on hardware resources.

-### Area Manager
+### Area Backend
-Access center db and dispatch requests to areaServers, all cross area request or request to center resource must via areaManager.
+Access center database.

-Area manager is loaded on each server, and it does not hold any state in local memory but it's a proxy to center resource.
+Area backend is loaded on each server and it does not hold any state in local memory.

 * DB Access